Budgeting & Forecasting

 Management observes market trends, conducts painstaking research, and tries to answer questions like "How can we increase our total market share?" or "How can we differentiate ourselves in this competitive landscape?"

-Top-down planning aligns the organization around the CEO's (or Board's) vision for the company.
+Top-down planning aligns the organization around the C-suite’s vision for the company.

 As our co-founder and CEO is fond of saying, startups die from indigestion, not starvation.
 So the top-down approach is great for early-stage startups that must focus on growth.